Who are we?

-EnerMaps is a three year project started on 1 October 2020 and received a total grant of 1 895 027.50 Euros from the European Commission within the Horizon 2020 framework addressing the topic – supporting Member States in establishing or improving effective policies for SMEs to undergo energy audits in Europe.
+EnerMaps is a two-year project started in April 2020 and received a total grant of 999 975 Euros from the European Commission within the Horizon 2020 framework.
 Our project website EnerMaps is run by REVOLVE (henceforth known as REVOLVE), and as the case may be by third party subcontractors, under the responsibility of REVOLVE.

 When we refer to ‘’we’’ or ‘’our’’ in this Cookies Policy we are referring to REVOLVE and EnerMaps and any of its affiliates.
 When we refer to “you” or “your”, we are referring to any user of any of EnerMaps’s or REVOLVE’s websites, apps or services.